 Shortname Producer Variable Spatial resol.
-Satellite source CGLS SWI CGLS SWI 1 km Sentinel-1, MetOp/ASCAT CGLS SSM CGLS SSM 1 km Sentinel-1 THEIA VHSR THEIA-Land SSM $\lim{\infty \to \infty} \frac{1 \text{ km}}{1 \text{ km}}$ Sentinel-1, as well as with respect to local soil moisture measurements.
-Sentinel-2 SMOS-IC INRA-CESBIO SSM 25 km SMOS L3 ESA CCI ESA SSM 25 km AMI-WS, MetOp/ASCAT
+Satellite source Reference CGLS SWI CGLS SWI 1 km Sentinel-1, MetOp/ASCAT Bauer-Marschallinger et al. (2018b) CGLS SSM CGLS SSM 1 km Sentinel-1 Bauer-Marschallinger et al. (2018a) THEIA VHSR THEIA-Land SSM 1 km Sentinel-1, Sentinel-2 El Hajj et al. (2017) SMOS-IC INRA-CESBIO SSM 25 km SMOS L3 Fernandez-Moran et al. (2017) ESA CCI ESA SSM 25 km AMI-WS, MetOp/ASCAT Dorigo et al. (2015, 2017)

-- The Copernicus Global Land Service (CGLS) provides both Surface soil moisture (SSM) and Soil Water Index (SWI) values at the 1-km spatial resolution and at the daily time step (Bauer-Marschallinger et al., 2018a).
+• The Copernicus Global Land Service (CGLS) provides both Surface soil moisture (SSM) and Soil Water Index (SWI) values at the 1-km spatial resolution and at the daily time step (Bauer-Marschallinger et al., 2018a).
 The SWI product combines the Sentinel-1/C-SAR band data and the MetOp/ASCAT data, in accordance with the algorithm presented by Bauer-Marschallinger et al. (2018b), whereas the SSM product is derived from only the Sentinel-1/C-SAR band data.
 In this work, the SWI values provided for the top 5 cm soil are considered.
 The uncertainties for the CGLS SSM are computed by adding the different sources of uncertainty occurring in the product preparation and they represent about 8% of the SSM values.
-No uncertainties estimation is provided for the SWI product. - The soil moisture with very high spatial resolution product (VHSR), provided by the THEIA-Land pole (www.theia-land.fr), 675 offers soil moisture maps with a 6-days frequency and at the sub-parcel scale on several sites in France, in Europe and around the Mediterranean basin (El Hajj et al., 2017).
+No uncertainties estimation is provided for the SWI product.

+- The soil moisture with very high spatial resolution product (VHSR), provided by the THEIA-Land pole (www.theia-land.fr), offers soil moisture maps with a 6-days frequency and at the sub-parcel scale on several sites in France, in Europe and around the Mediterranean basin (El Hajj et al., 2017).
 The THEIA-Land VHSR soil moisture product exploits the Sentinel-1 radar and Sentinel-2 optical Copernicus image series, following a neural network signal inversion algorithm.
 The extent of the two studied basins is covered by this product.
 However, the footprints of the images being variable depending on the dates, the whole catchments are not covered for all dates.
-The amount of gaps in this product is 680 significant: only 12 images are available over the studied events.
+The amount of gaps in this product is significant: only 12 images are available over the studied events.
 In particular, no data are available over the Ardeche catchment for the studied dates. - The SMOS-IC product provides daily SSM at the 25-km resolution (Fernandez-Moran et al., 2017).
 The SMOS-IC soil moisture are derived from the SMOS satellite data, based on the algorithm presented by Wigneron et al. (2007).
 This method uses the new calibrated values of the soil roughness and effective scattering albedo parameters presented by Li et al. (2020).
-The uncertainties associated with the SMOS-IC product are estimated through the TB-RMSE index, presented by Al-Yaari et al. (2019) and represent about 5% of the SMOS-IC SSM values.

-• The ESA CCI product provides surface soil moisture datasets at daily temporal time step and 25 km spatial resolution.
+The uncertainties associated with the SMOS-IC product are estimated through the TB-RMSE index, presented by Al-Yaari et al. (2019) and represent about 5% of the SMOS-IC SSM values. - The ESA CCI product provides surface soil moisture datasets at daily temporal time step and 25 km spatial resolution.
 In this product, the AMI-WS and MetOp/ASCAT/C-band data are merged with several radiometer soil moisture products, along the algorithm presented by Wagner et al. (2012).
 The uncertainties associated with the ESA CCI SSM product is considered as the variance of the dataset, estimated through triple collocation analysis.
 Uncertainties represent about 3% of the ESA CCI SSM values.